Alfred D. Barksdale: Federal judicial service

 Barksdale received a recess appointment from President Franklin D. Roosevelt on December 19, 1939, to a seat on the United States District Court for the Western District of Virginia vacated by Judge Armistead Mason Dobie.
 He was nominated to the same position by President Roosevelt on January 11, 1940.
 The United States Senate confirmed the appointment on February 1, 1940, and Barksdale received his commission on February 5, 1940.
 He assumed senior status on August 1, 1957.
 His service terminated on August 16, 1972, due to his death.

 Assigned a school desegregation case involving Pulaski County, which had no high school for black students, but three secondary schools for white students, as well as manifestly unequal elementary schools, Barksdale insisted that no two schools are ever precisely equal, and that the arguments of Spottswood Robinson and Oliver Hill concerning desegregation would be the death knell for consolidated high schools (black students were bused up to sixty miles per day to attend a training academy in Christiansburg).
 The Fourth Circuit Court of Appeals soon reversed him in 1949, which stunned the Richmond News Leader, which printed an editorial by Douglas Southall Freeman acknowledging that 44 Virginia counties and cities had no accredited black high school.

 Personal life

 Barksdale married Louisa Estill Winfree on December 15, 1934, and they had two daughters.
+His youngest daughter, Mary Owen Barksdale Garbee resides in Lynchburg, Va.